James Kazini: Military leadership and Career

+Furthermore, he had disagreed with the then Director of Records Major Mutengesa, who fled the country after trading accusations with kazini about the use of ghost soldiers.
+A commission of inquiry would later exonerate Mutengesa and implicate Kazini.
+In 2003, he similarly forced Colonel Edison Muzoora into exile, where he later joined the People's Redemption Army rebel group.
+Katureebe accordingly refers to Kazini's leadership style as 'factional' and 'abrasive'.

+From March 2002, James Kazini had been charged with leading Operation Iron Fist, an attempted final blow to the Lord's Resistance Army insurgency in Northern Uganda and Sudan.
+The unit he commanded, the 4th Division of the Ugandan Armed Forces, was found to be comprised entirely of ghost soldiers, following which an additional 4,000 troops were deployed to support the operation.
+Following donor pressure, Kazini was suspended as army commander in 2003 and sent to Nigeria for training at a war college.
+He was replaced by the more inexperienced Aronda Nyakairima.

+In 2003, the Porter Commission named James Kazini as one of the senior military officials to have taken part in the 'plunder' of eastern Congo.

+In April 2009, facing court-martial for his role in the ghost soldiers scandal, Kazini was also accused of conducting unilateral military deployments and of plotting to overthrow President Museveni in a military coup.
+Kazini was alleged to have privately recruited and trained 7,000 men at Bihanga Training School in Mbarara for the purpose of creating a semi-autonomous military unit, the 409 Brigade, in the West Nile region towards that end.
+The committee investigating Kazini's use of ghost soldiers claimed that he had re-routed the funding through units under his control to better manage the recruits without the knowledge of the Ugandan Army leadership.

 Death

-On the morning of 10 November 2009, sometime around 6AM local time, Major General James Kazini died at the home of his girlfriend, in the Kampala suburb of Namuwongo, after being struck on the head with a metal pipe during a domestic brawl.
+On the morning of 10 November 2009, sometime around 6AM local time, Major General James Kazini died at the home of his girlfriend, in the Kampala suburb of Namuwongo, after being struck on the head with a metal bar during a domestic brawl.
 At the time of his death James Kazini was 52 years old.

 His alleged killer, 28-year-old Lydia Draru, who also goes by several different aliases, was arrested, presented before a magistrate and remanded to jail, pending trial for capital murder.
 Kazini left behind five children, four daughters and one son, with two different women.
 His alleged killer did not have a child with him.

 Lydia Draru was tried and convicted of murder.
 In 2011, she was sentenced to fourteen years in prison.
 She served her sentence at Luzira Maximum Security Prison.
 She was released from prison on 12 January 2021.
 Two years were subtracted from her sentence on account of her good conduct while in prison.
 The two years she spent in jail, while on trial was counted as part of her sentence.